ltombak/mUCA_Board/README.md

 ## Description
-This is a board that use the new LR110 chip from Semtech (see https://www.semtech.com/products/wireless-rf/lora-transceivers/lr1110) and the STM32WB (see https://www.st.com/en/microcontrollers-microprocessors/stm32wb-series.html).
+This is a board that use the new LR1110 chip from Semtech (see https://www.semtech.com/products/wireless-rf/lora-transceivers/lr1110) and the STM32WB (see https://www.st.com/en/microcontrollers-microprocessors/stm32wb-series.html).

-The main goal of this developpment board is to see how we can improve the range of IoT devices in differents environements using the right (low-cost) antenna.
+The main goal of this development board is to see how we can improve the range of IoT devices in differents environements using the right (low-cost) antenna.
 To do that, we incroporated multiple antenna one the same PCB:
   - A *classic* 868 MHz IFA antenna.
   - A Circular Polarization Antenna, designed by Fabien Ferrero.